-- More than a mathematical section of the section of - Include in the racial profiling policy, a statement indicating prohibition of any peace officer employed by the Keller Police Department from engaging in racial profiling. - More than individual may file a complaint regarding racial profiling violations. - Y Provide public education related to the compliment and complaint process. - More than the second se - Ollect, report and analyze motor vehicle data (Tier 2). - 🧭 Commission Data Audits and a Search Analysis. - Indicate total number of officers who knew and did not know, the race/ethnicity of individuals before being detained. - Over the Second Produce an annual report on police contacts (Tier 2) and present this to the local governing body and TCOLE by March 1, 2023. - Adopt a policy, if video/audio equipment is installed, on standards for reviewing video and audio documentation.
+- ✓ Implement a Racial Profiling Policy citing act or actions that constitute racial profiling. - Include in the racial profiling policy, a statement indicating prohibition of any peace officer employed by the Keller Police Department from engaging in racial profiling. - Implement a process by which an individual may file a complaint regarding racial profiling violations. - ✓ Provide public education related to the compliment and complaint process. - Implement disciplinary guidelines for officers found in violation of the Texas Racial Profiling Law. - Collect, report and analyze motor vehicle data (Tier 2). - Commission Data Audits and a Search Analysis. - ✓ Indicate total number of officers who knew and did not know, the race/ethnicity of individuals before being detained. - ✓ Produce an annual report on police contacts (Tier 2) and present this to the local governing body and TCOLE by March 1, 2025. - Adopt a policy, if video/audio equipment is installed, on standards for reviewing video and audio documentation.